 The leaves are all basal, heart‑shaped, and only an inch or two long.
 They sit close to the ground, soft and rounded, like small green cups holding the plant’s energy.
 When I brush my hand over them, they feel cool, as if they’ve been storing the shade.
 Sweet white violet seems to prefer places where moisture lingers—mesic woodlands, riparian edges, swamps, shaded ditches.
 Anywhere the soil stays rich and damp, it finds a foothold.

-What I love most is how adaptable it is.
+It is a very adaptable plant.
 I’ve seen it thriving in deep forest shade, but also along quiet roadsides where the light shifts throughout the day.
 It doesn’t demand pristine habitat.
 It simply asks for a bit of moisture and a little protection from the harshest sun.
 In return, it offers these small, luminous flowers that brighten the ground in early spring.

 Simple Source: